 When these photons make their approach to your photovoltaic panels (solar panels), they have been found in what is basically a glass and silicon sandwich, with added chemical “condiments,” if you will.
 The extra elements, like boron and phosphorus, are picked because of their positive or negative charges, respectively, since silicon is neutral.
 And, simply to clarify, a negative charge means that there is an additional electron someplace in the atoms’ outer bands along with a positive means that there is an empty spot for one or more added electrons there.

 What occurs when the photon smashes its way into this mixture is that an added electron from the silicon-and-phosphorus negative bond, and this electron makes its way around to the silicon -and- boron positive compound.
 As more and more electrons travel in this fashion and are separated, electricity is created when the wiring that was attached begins sucking in these free-range electrons.
-This, consequently, ends up powering all of our electronic things at home.
+This, consequently, ends up powering all of our electronics at home.

 Rain or shine, the sun’s rays hit our earth each and every day.
 Energy coming from the sunlight is not only plentiful but it is also free and renewable.